wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 It is easy to create another new template language and engine with JavaScript. therefore, there are too many JavaScript-based templates and corresponding engines for HTML.

-Frankly speaking, the basic reason is that it is a simple and easy piece of work to make replaces work with a template and its engine which is designed to parse the templates
+Frankly speaking, the basic reason is that it is a simple and easy piece of work to make replaces work with a template and its engine which is designed to parse the template sentences into final representations.

+Unfortunately, there is no state of art work for this job.

 ----
 [Back to top](/hanjst/what-is-hanjst)

 [Back to Up](/hanjst/index)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwOTU4NDI1MywtNjk4NTAxODc2LC05Mz
+eyJoaXN0b3J5IjpbMTcxMTU0NDAwMSwtNjk4NTAxODc2LC05Mz
 MzMDQ0MzNdfQ==
 -->